Climate and Average Weather Year Round in La Serena Chile

 Based on the tourism score, the best time of year to visit La Serena for warm-weather activities is from mid December to late March.

-The warm season lasts for 2.7 months, from December 27 to March 16, with an average daily high temperature above 68°F. The hottest day of the year is February 5, with an average high of 70°F and low of 59°F.
+The warm season lasts for 2.7 months, from December 27 to March 16, with an average daily high temperature above 68°F. The hottest month of the year in La Serena is February, with an average high of 70°F and low of 59°F.

-The cool season lasts for 3.4 months, from June 3 to September 16, with an average daily high temperature below 63°F. The coldest day of the year is July 16, with an average low of 47°F and high of 61°F.
+The cool season lasts for 3.4 months, from June 3 to September 16, with an average daily high temperature below 63°F. The coldest month of the year in La Serena is July, with an average low of 48°F and high of 61°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.